This is part of a series on practical ways to obey the Torah, God’s love letter to us. You can start the series here.

 For the mouth of YHWH has spoken (Isaiah 58:13-14).

 Yet they are still traditions.
-It’s okay to have traditions, by the way.
+It’s okay to have traditions, by the way, as long as they don’t originate in idolatrous practices.
 Traditions help families and nations have a unique identify.
-Much of the time, traditions are just practical.
-(For instance, covering a loaf of bread keeps it from drying out.
-Washing hands before a meal is just good sanitation.)
+Some of the time, traditions are just practical.

 Traditions are often filled with beautiful object lessons and teaching tools, too.
 That’s fun when you have children!